 Having trouble finishing your taxes?
 Maybe you’re still waiting for tax information or are still sorting out your deductions.
-Whatever the case, by filing for a tax extension the IRS will automatically extend the deadline to file your tax forms by six months.
+Whatever the case, by filing for a tax extension the IRS will automatically extend the deadline to file your tax forms.
 Here’s what you need to know.

-- Deadline to file 2018 individual income tax returns
+- Deadline to file 2019 individual income tax returns normally due April 15

 - Deadline to file for an extension (see Form 4868) and pay any taxes owed to the IRS